 Dominating the room are costumes – lots of costumes, mainly of villains, but sitting significantly in a protective glass box is one of Tom Baker’s famous outfits – and yes, it has a scarf.

 The Tardis console is from the 1989 stage play

-Should have visited a memorial stone mason.
+Maybe he should have visited a memorial stone mason.

 Back in the museum, I was particularly pleased to see a 1980s style Cyberman.
 I really don’t like the new versions.
 For me, they lack humanity – which may seem an odd thing to complain about, but part of the fear of the Cybermen was that they were humans who blended with machines, and in physicality at least – retained some human aesthetics.
 For me, the current Cybermen are too mechanical and the notion that they are actually living people is buried literally, and figuratively under grey makeup.